Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

-And for good reason, according to a study by The Bridge Group, 65% of B2B companies say that sales teams productivity is their number one challenge.
+And for good reason, according to a study by The Bridge Group, 65% of B2B companies say that a sales team's productivity is their number one challenge.

 Today, among the existing motivational levers, sales challenges are an indisputable lever.
 Indeed, on the one hand, they allow managers to create commercial emulation and support their teams in achieving their objectives.
 On the other hand, they allow sales forces to improve their performance while having fun.

-However, to reap the benefits of a sales challenge, it is essential that it is well organised and follows clear steps.
+However, to reap the benefits of a sales challenge, it is essential that it is well organized and follows clear steps.

 In this article, Qobra's experts share their feedback and tips and tricks for setting up an exciting sales challenge!